xemu-project/xemu-website/docs/docs/disc-images.md

 1. Plug in drive to the computer.

-**Note: If you see don’t see a contents folder then enable Show hidden files and folders in Windows Explorer.**
+**Note: If you don’t see a contents folder.
+Then enable Show hidden files and folders in Windows Explorer.**

 2. Once you see the content folder you can copy that folder as a backup or use it in our case to get the files we need.

-3. Open the content folder and folder 0000# you should see folders with numbers and letters.
+3. Open the content folder and folder 0000#.
+You should see folders with numbers and letters.

 4. This is your games list and you should go into one of them until you see a file and a folder that ends with (.data).

 5. Open the file that’s next to the folder with god2iso and choose a area to save.

-6. Once the god2iso file was made you open the new file you just made and extract with velocity.
+6. Once the god2iso file was made, you open the new file you just made and extract with velocity.

 Now you can use `extract-xiso ` or similar program to create a xiso for xemu or you can transfer those files to a Xbox to boot from.